tobilg/facebook-events-by-location/README.md

 * Undocumented usage of the `q` parameter (`q=*` produced more results than `q=` or just omitting the `q` parameter)
 * The `/search` endpoint "magically" limits the number of results, independent from the `distance` used (larger distance doesn't guarantee more results)

+##Installation
+The application can be installed via

+`npm install`

+in the root directory, and either started with

+`npm start` or `node app.js`.

 ##API
 The basic endpoint is `/events`, the port of the application can be set via environment variable.